DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 ### SelectOption

-Represents a Select Editor's value and its id.
+An option in the Select editor.

 Field | Type | Description
 ------|------|------------
 id | string &#124; number | The option's id.
-text | string | The option's text value.
+text | string | The option's text.

 ### AppointmentForm.OverlayProps